Setting up SS14.Watchdog

 DIY Manifest Server

-This is a quick script useful in setting up a DIY server for the Manifest update type described in the “For Vanilla Servers” section.
+This is a quick script useful in setting up a DIY server for the Manifest update type described in the manifest section.

 It assumes you have some arbitrary static HTTP server, and you just need a script to output the JSON with an updated date (so you can just transfer two files to said static HTTP server and trigger an update).